pingsrl/revenue/README.md

 [![npm version](https://badge.fury.io/js/revenue.svg)](http://badge.fury.io/js/revenue)

-Revenue is a tool that gives you a quick summary of your revenue from [Harvest](https://www.getharvest.com/)
+Revenue is a dashboard that gives you a quick summary of your revenue from [Harvest](https://www.getharvest.com/)

 # Install